What is Fluorspar and Where Do I Use It?

 Specific Issues for Fluorspar

-- Chinese exports have declined substantially since 2000 – internal demand and production/export restrictions.
+- Chinese fluorspar exports have continued to decline with acid-spar exports decreasing since 2011 – internal demand and production/export restrictions.

 - China may become a net importer in the future.